Skip to main content

 • Decision load: A fractional model works when the core questions are big but finite: who we sell to, why they buy, what message matters, which channels deserve investment, and how marketing should support revenue.

-• Team reality: A fractional CMO is useful when you have doers in place — internal marketers, agencies, SDRs, RevOps, content partners — but lack the senior operator tying the system together.
+• Team reality: A fractional CMO is useful when you have doers in place, internal marketers, agencies, SDRs, RevOps, content partners, but lack the experienced leader tying the work together.

 • Speed of correction: A fractional leader can quickly diagnose positioning drift, campaign sprawl, weak handoffs, inconsistent metrics, and AI noise masquerading as strategy.